-- a.
-Are these the fruit trees for this climate? - b.
-Will the family / community eat or buy these fruits? - c.
-Is there enough water available for these fruit trees? - d.
-Where is the best place on the site to plant them?
-Will they have enough light, wind and protection? - e.
-Do any specific pests threaten these trees?
-If so, what can be done to reduce this threat (companion planting, guilds and organic remedies)? - f.
-Can different varieties of the same trees be planted to increase the yield over time? - g.
-Are there different fruit trees that produce fruit all year round so that the family has a supply of fruit throughout the year? - h.
-How do these trees produce fruit (i.e. pollination or are both male and female plants are needed, etc)? - i.
-The structure of the mature tree: Is it umbrella shaped, or open.
+- Are these the fruit trees appropriate for this climate? - Will the family and community eat or buy these fruits? - Is there enough water available for these fruit trees? - Where is the best place on the site to plant them?
+Will they have enough light, wind and protection? - Do any specific pests threaten these trees?
+If so, what can be done to reduce this threat (companion planting, guilds and organic remedies)? - Can different varieties of the same tree be planted to increase the yield over time? - Are there different fruit trees that produce fruit all year round so that the family has a supply of fruit throughout the year? - How do these trees produce fruit?
+Pollination, or are both male and female plants are needed? - The structure of the mature tree: Is it umbrella shaped, or open.
 Generally, umbrella shaped trees cast a dense shade, preventing many crops growing below them.
-Open trees allow light through to allow ground crops to grow. - j.
-Some trees such as most citrus can grow beneath tall trees and may not require full sun to produce fruits. - k.
-Tree height at maturity: This is useful to know when deciding a tree's location and space requirements so it does not out-compete the other trees for sunlight. - 1.
-Moisture needs: Place drought resistant trees (carob) and moisture needy plants (stone fruits) in separate groupings to aid watering.
+Open trees allow light through to allow ground crops to grow. - Some trees such as most citrus can grow beneath tall trees and may not require full sun to produce fruits. - Tree height at maturity: This is useful to know when deciding a tree's location and space requirements so it does not out-compete the other trees for sunlight. - Moisture needs: Place drought resistant trees (carob) and moisture needy plants (stone fruits) in separate groupings to aid watering.

-6. Agro-forestry
+Agro-forestry

-6.1 Value of agro-forestry
+Value of agro-forestry